Epilepsy: An Awareness Guide For Africans

 Start timing the seizure from the minute it occurs.
 This information will be vital for medical experts later.

-Generalized Tonic-Clonic Seizures (Grand Mal):
+Generalized Tonic-Clonic Seizures (old term; Grand Mal):

 The long term management of epilepsy comprises a variety of therapeutic choices, each designed to fit the particular requirements of individuals living with this neurological disorder.